Grim-/OutwardSuperSimpleExample/README.md

-Part 3 : BepInEx and you.
+Part 3 : BepInEx, Harmony and you.

 So ok we know how to listen for a dodge, we've created a component that we can put on *any* GameObject with a Character component on it, how do we put that onto the Player actually in-game?

 Well thats where BepInEx and Harmony come in, If you set up a Visual Studio project from the Mod template linked earlier you will find you already have a class ready to build and put into the game but it does nothing.

 ```csharp